Temple 55, MBB 53

 He played in 124 games for the Huskies, averaging 6.7 points and 5.0 assists.
-A third team All-Big East pick, his 619 assist total still ranks third on UConn's all-time list.
+A third team All-Big East pick, his 619 assist total still ranks fourth on UConn's all-time list.
 He graduated in 1995 with a degree in Communications.

 But Ollie was far more concerned with team statistics than individual ones.
 During his four-year UConn career, the Huskies had a record of 92-33, 51-21 in the Big East Conference and made three NCAA Tournament appearances.
 During Ollie's last two seasons, when he served as a team captain, UConn's record was 57-10 overall and a dazzling 32-4 in the Big East, capturing two Big East regular-season championships, and reaching the NCAA Sweet 16 and Elite Eight, respectively.